maxxiimo/the-front-end-manifesto/mobile-on-rails.md

 #### Using Susy

-Rather than calculate all the different ratios within a layout, I prefer to use a grid system and save some time.
+Rather than calculate all the different percentage ratios within a layout, I prefer to use a grid system and save some time.
 You will find a pretty comprehensive list of [Grid Systems][]in the appendix, but my preference is to use [Susy][] since we are already using Compass, and it is authored by Eric Meyer whom I have a great deal of confidence in.
+On top of that it is based on em's which is my metric of choice, more on this below and in [Chapter 5][].

 Installation is pretty straightforward:

 *Step 1:* Add the following to /config/compass.rb: